10 Unforgettable Customer Service Stories

 She died that very morning.

-Drake wrote the staff a heartfelt thank you letter expressing his immense gratitude for a team who was willing to pull together and pull out all the stops to assist in any way they could.
+Drake wrote the staff a heartfelt thank you letter expressing his immense gratitude for a team who was willing to pull out all the stops to assist in any way they could.

 In the coverage of this story on CNN, consumer advocate Christopher Elliot said: